choria-io/stream-replicator/docs/content/configuration/sampling/_index.md

 ### Sampling

-Lets configure the Replicator to start sampling the above configuration on the `sender` field in the payload:
+Let's configure the Replicator to start sampling the above configuration on the `sender` field in the payload:

 ```yaml
 streams: